Image-Based Metrics in Ultrasound for Estimation of Global Speed-of-Sound: Results

-We evaluate the SoS estimation error by comparing to the known ground-truth of the corresponding experiment, \ie the reported absolute error is $|s^\star-\hat{s}|$.
+We calculated SoS estimation errors by comparing any prediction with the known ground-truth of the corresponding experiment, \ie the reported absolute SoS error is $|s^\star-\hat{s}|$.
 For simulations, mean absolute error (MAE) and standard deviation of the three homogeneous phantoms are reported.
-For the phantoms, the same statistics over the six data acquisitions are reported.
-The results for each metric are seen comparatively in Table~\ref{tab:combinedData32}.
-Since the reported errors are bounded by the employed SoS search range, we highlight in red the average errors that are larger than 25\% of the tested range, which then likely contain many estimations that are at the range bounds (\eg, due to non-convex metric behaviour) and are hence vacuous.
-Although the image comparison and multi-frame statistic methods are seen to perform similarly between different data domains, the image-quality metrics do not generalize well from Simulations to acquired Phantom data.
-Accordingly, the observations regarding image-quality metrics hereafter are given mainly based on the Phantom data.
+For phantoms, the same statistics over the six data acquisitions per phantom are reported.
+The results for each metric are seen comparatively in \Cref{tab:combinedData32}.

-The assessed image quality metrics are not successful when a single image is used.
-Notably, the error margin diminishes when images are compounded from multiple frames, rendering Focus and ST-Ten as viable options for SoS estimation.
-Comparison metrics overall show a markedly superior performance in all experiments when compared to image quality metrics.
-Notably, SSIM and MSE emerge as effective options for global SoS estimation in phantom data, with around 5\,m/s accuracy.
+Since the reported errors are bounded by the SoS search range, we highlight in red the average errors that are larger than 25\% of the tested range, which likely include estimates at the bounds (\eg due to non-convex metric behavior) and are thus uninformative.
+The image comparison and multi-frame statistic methods are seen to perform similarly between Simulations and Phantoms, whereas the image-quality metrics demonstrate somewhat varying behaviour between these data domains.
+In particular, the Tenengrad metric viable in Simulations does not generalize to Phantom data as well as the Full compounding for some metrics.
+Overall, the assessed image quality metrics are not successful when a single image is used.
+Nevertheless, when images compounded from multiple frames are used to increase SNR, Focus and ST-Ten become viable options for SoS estimation.
+Compared to quality metrics, comparison metrics show a markedly superior performance in all experiments overall.
+Notably, MI and MSE emerge as effective options for global SoS estimation in phantom data, with approximately 5-7\,m/s accuracy.
 Regarding precision (measured via standard deviation of estimations), MSE and Correlation metrics are seen to perform well.
-Overall all given image-comparison metrics act as viable options for SoS estimation.
+Overall all given image-comparison metrics seem feasible for SoS estimation to different degrees.
 The multi-frame statistic metric CV outperforms single-image quality metrics and performs on par with dual-frame image comparison metrics.
+For homogeneous media, our best-performing image-comparison metrics attain absolute errors on the order of 5–7\,m/s using only two frames, while Focus and ST-Ten approach similar ranges only by Full compounding of many frames.
+Notably, image comparison metrics achieve their accuracy using only two frames, which can be acquired within microseconds to milliseconds depending on the transmit sequence.